 MCAT Total: 526 (99th percentile)

-Ujwal enjoys cooking, trying new foods, and photography (which is a recent development).
-Yes, he does run a food Instagram account!
+Ujwal enjoys cooking, trying new restaurants, and running his food Instagram account!

 Thinking about applying to medical school?
 Discover what high school students need to know about obtaining a career in medicine.